dnitsch/configmanager/README.md

 `AZKVSECRET#/test-vault//token/1` ==> will use KeyVault implementation to retrieve the `/token/1` from a `test-vault`.

 `AZKVSECRET#/test-vault/no-slash-token-1` ==> will use KeyVault implementation to retrieve the `no-slash-token-1` from a `test-vault`.

+> The preceeding slash to the vault name is optional - `AZKVSECRET#/test-vault/no-slash-token-1` and `AZKVSECRET#test-vault/no-slash-token-1` will both identify the vault of name `test-vault`

 ## Go API